Hot. Hip. Happening.

 On my first night, I attended a progressive Modern Honolulu dinner.
 We started poolside where we enjoyed coconut mojito along with appetizers, like ahi tartare.

-The evening atmosphere of the pool is very nice, laid back, well, until the fireworks show!
+The evening atmosphere of the pool is very nice, and laid back, well, until the fireworks show!
 Every Friday evening they have a great display and The Modern Honolulu's poolside has an excellent vantage point.

 For our main courses, we moved to Morimoto's, located in the hotel on the second level.
-We sampled several fish dishes all delicious and a melt-in-your-mouth Wagyu filet that was to-die-for!
+We sampled several fish dishes all delicious and a melt-in-your-mouth Wagyu filet that was to die for!
 (The next day I had lunch at Morimoto's sushi bar and had an equally enjoyable experience!)